 Full Session Description (as long as you would like):

 To date, there is little evidence that school librarians are using Design Thinking as an explicit part of their toolkit unless it is being used in makerspace communities and their projects within the school library learning commons.
-As presenters, we would like to explore the relationship between traditional inquiry projects that school librarians are very familiar with, and the cousin theory of design thinking.
-In the first part of our presentation, we will contrast models of both ideas and then explore how real design thinking projects can be developed in a high school environment.
+As presenters, we would like to explore the relationship between traditional inquiry projects that school librarians are very familiar with, and the cousin concept of design thinking.
+We will contrast models of both ideas and explore how design thinking projects can be developed in a high school environment through practical examples from schools currently marrying Design Thinking and inquiry models.
 Our aim is to demonstrate that with a bit of re-thinking, teacher librarians can and should launch the expertise they already possess into an additional exciting world of teaching and learning.